Jesus Christ is Coming Soon

 Jonah - Jonah 1:1-2

-NOTE: For over thirty eight years the Lord has been speaking to me about his church.
+NOTE: For over forty years the Lord has been speaking to me about his church.
 As noted from my personal testimony the Lord started speaking to me in 1970 in the military at the age of 20.
 He only shared with me three things at that time.
 It was eight year later before he ever spoke to me again, when he called me to preach.
 It was in 92 when he spoke to me about being a prophet.
 I am not a vision prophet like Ezekiel or Jeremiah.
 I rarely have visions.
 I have not seen heaven, hell, angels or demons yet.
 I am more of a word of the Lord prophet.
 He will simply speak to me about certain issues regarding his church.
 The Lord does not speak to me every day or every week about his church.
 It may be months or years before he tells me something.
 God deals with each of his prophets as he wills.

 My Personal Testimony Part 2